gulkily/dedalus-sdk-perl/README.md

 Run `script/lint.sh` to execute `perlcritic` and ensure files are formatted according to `.perltidyrc`.
 GitHub Actions (see `.github/workflows/ci.yml`) installs dependencies for Perl 5.36/5.38, runs `make test`, and enforces the lint pipeline on every push/PR.

+### Release process

+See `RELEASE.md` for the current manual release flow (version bump, changelog update, lint/test gates, tagging, and CPAN upload steps).
+Future automation should mirror the Python SDK’s release scripts, so keep that document up to date as tooling evolves.

 ## Quick API check

 Set `DEDALUS_API_KEY` and run the example script: